fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

     - These prediction models enable marekting teams to mitigate profit loss derived from customer churn caused by unsuitable marketing program

 **MACHINE LEARNING RECOMMENDATION**:
+- This Machine Learning could be used for customer segmentation based on their credit card usage behaviour.
-- Offer suitable product for new customers based on their segmentation which is predict through Machine Learning Model
+- The result from this project could be used by marketing team to offer suitable product for new customers based on their segmentation which is predict through Machine Learning Model

+## PROJECT RECOMENDATION
+DETAIL PRODUCT SUGGESTION:

+- PERFORMANCE CREDIT CARD DETAIL PRODUCT:
+    - GET REWARDS with Monthly Minimum Purchases 500 dollars
+    - CREDIT_LIMIT: 5000

+- BUSINESS CASH CREDIT CARD DETAIL PRODUCT:
+    - GET REWARDS with Monthly Minimum Purchases 1200 dollars
+    - CREDIT_LIMIT: 13000

+- BUSINESS UNLIMITED CREDIT CARD DETAIL PRODUCT:
+    - GET REWARDS with Monthly Minimum Purchases 3500 dollars
+    - CREDIT_LIMIT: 30000

+We Suggest:
+- Offer LOW CUSTOMERS SEGMENT with PERFORMANCE CREDIT CARD
+- Offer MEDIUM CUSTOMERS SEGMENT with BUSINESS CASH CREDIT CARD
+- Offer HIGH CUSTOMERS SEGMENT with BUSINESS UNLIMITED CREDIT CARD

+## BUSINESS IMPACT

-**FURTHER RESEARCH (NEXT ACTION)**:
+## FURTHER RESEARCH (NEXT ACTION)
 - For further research information, customer behaviour (Payment history, Length of credit history, New credit, The variety of credit products you have, including credit cards, installment loans, finance company accounts, mortgage loans and so on) could be included into the dataset in hope to improve the models and measure the importance of these features